- Home

 - Global Brands: Accessing consistent quality domestic supply chain, and early access to advanced materials/product development

-- Communities: Actualizing latent resources, updating infrastructure, uplifting/advance un/underemployed workforce, raising tax base, diversifying/insulating local economies
+- Communities in Crisis: Actualizing latent resources, updating infrastructure, uplifting/advance un/underemployed workforce, raising tax base, diversifying/insulating local economies

 Education